-A newly developed splitting tensile test apparatus was used to generate micro-cracks and control the influence on crack differences, which was shown in Figure 2 (a).
+A newly developed splitting tensile test apparatus was used to generate micro-cracks and control the influence on crack differences, as shown in Figure 2 (a).
 It consisted of a steel frame, top member, bottom member, prestressed loading steel plates (5mm thick) on both sides with loading nuts and wire springs.
 Both steel plates were connected to the steel frame by nuts and wire springs.
-While a specimen was placed inside the steel frame, it was pre-stressed by the steel plates from both sides limiting the propagation and size of crack and preventing excessive crack growth.
+The specimen was placed inside the steel frame and then pre-stressed by the steel plates from both sides limiting the propagation and size of crack and preventing excessive crack growth.

-Micro-cracks less than 150µm were first produced by pre-loaeding up to 70% of their maximum splitting strength.
-We used a digital microscope to observe the crack width on the surface of specimens shown
+Micro-cracks less than 150µm were first produced by pre-loading the ECC samples up to 70% of their maximum splitting strength.
+A digital microscope was used to measure the crack width on the surface of specimens as shown